 Ah yes, the problem of post-swim flatulence.
-You’re not alone, my friend, and the first step toward belly-happy swimming is to ask for help, so you’re on the right track.
+You’re not alone, my friend, and the first step toward avoiding gas and stomach aches after swimming is to ask for help, so you’re on the right track.

-Luckily, there are a few tips to reduce this unpleasant side effect:
+Luckily, there are a few tips to reduce gas and stomach ache after swimming:

 1. Control your breathing when swimming to avoid taking big gasps of air.
 Aim for more frequent breathing (e.g., every other stroke), and make sure to forcefully exhale underwater before taking your next breath.
 Create controlled, rhythmic, and calm breathing patterns before trying to increase your speed or effort in the water.